What's changed?

 Key dates

-- February 2025 - Enforcement of the new standards begins.
+- August 2025 - Enforcement of mandatory information requirements.

-Refer to exemption orders under Section 8 (3) of the Gas and Electricity (Consumer Safety) Act 2017 for more information about key dates.
+Refer to exemption orders (PDF 63.68KB) under Section 8 (3) of the Gas and Electricity (Consumer Safety) Act 2017 for more information about key dates.

 Trader and manufacturer common questions